Chemistry of Transport Policy

 1. A Policy is a Commitment (No 'OR' logic): A policy must be a single, unambiguous commitment.
 Any optionality or "OR" condition must be defined as a separate, distinct scenario.
 For example, a base policy and a policy "with an optional bypass" must be written as two separate molecules.

-2. Composition over Definition (No new atoms): Complex actions must be composed from the fundamental atomic set, not defined as new atoms.
+2. Composition over Definition (No new atoms): Complex actions must be composed from the fundamental atomic set, not defined as new atoms (See valid atomic action definitions).
 This ensures every policy is reducible to its core, auditable components.

 3. Hierarchy and Modularity: A complex molecule can be composed of atoms and other, simpler molecules.
 This allows for building layered, modular policies that remain transparent and auditable.